ndecool/ndecool-blog/content/posts/2023/11-19-keyboard/index.md

   - Buying a new keyboard

 - Extras
-  - Different switches allow for personalization
+  - Different switches allow for custom feel and resistance profiles
+  - Standard keycap sizes lets users personalize their boards
-  - Keyboards can be repaired
+  - Keyboards can be repaired easily

+Mechanical keyboards have had a tremendous decade.
+From fringe input devices, they have become the norm.

+This spurred innovation in the field, and the market is still evolving with things like:

-- Low profile
+- Low profile keyboards, compact and portable
-- Low weight
-- Compact
+- 5Ghz low latency wireless connections
-- 5Ghz,...
+- Analog switches

-# Sticky shift
+{{< alert "check" >}}
+At this point, I don't see a good reason to *not* use a mechanical keyboard.
+There are many good affordable options thanks to their mass adoption.
+{{< /alert >}}

-# Widespread alt layouts
+## Widespread alt layouts

 - Available on any machine
 - Normal people should stop there

-# Layers
+## Layers

 - Just an extension of shift in the end

-# Home-row mods
+## Home-row mods

 - Sensible ergonomics

-# Esoteric keymaps, non-standard keycodes, thumb alpha
+## Sticky shift and CAPSWORD

+## Esoteric keymaps

 - Might be different parts, but imo similar level

+## Thumb alpha

-# Tap dance and combos
+## Tap dance and combos

 - Ackchually not combos, tap dance are combos
 - Endgame of today imo